 Join the Edmonton City as Museum for two immersive walking experiences this summer!
 Our Curiosity Tours bring Edmonton’s past to life.

-Strikes, Struggles and Success Discover working-class stories of Edmontonians who built our city.
-Learn about Indigenous labour history, the pemmican industry, women workers at Great Western Garment factory, immigrant contributions to infrastructure, and key strikes including the amusing 1947 Chocolate Bar Strike.
+Strikes, Struggles and Success Discover the working-class stories of Edmontonians who’ve built our city through this downtown walking tour.
+You’ll get a taste of the local pemmican industry, learn about protests like the 1947 Chocolate Bar Strike, and get to know historical labour leaders like Margaret Crang.
 Taste modern pemmican and make your own protest signs!

 Tour Details: